lindani/resume-web-application/README.md

-# google-app-engine
+# resume web application
-Google App Engine using Python Project CV contents as the main page
+Google App Engine Project that dispalys CV contents on the main page.